proxmox/proxmox-backup/docs/terminology.rst

 ~~~~~~~~~~~~~~~~~~~

 This type is used to store smaller (< 16MB) binary data such as
 configuration files.
-Larger files should be stored as image archive.
+Larger files should be stored as image archives.

 .. caution:: Please do not store all files as BLOBs.
 Instead, use the
-   file archive to store whole directory trees.
+   file archive to store entire directory trees.

 Catalog File: ``catalog.pcat1``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The catalog file is an index for file archives.
-It contains the list of files and is used to speed up search operations.
+It contains the list of included files and is used to speed up search operations.

 The Manifest: ``index.json``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The manifest contains the list of all backup files, their
+The manifest contains a list of all backed up files, and their
 sizes and checksums.
 It is used to verify the consistency of a
 backup.